ferds003/Automated-Lettuce-Grading-and-Sorting-in-Postharvest-Manufacturing-Setup/README.md

 ---

-## 📌 Citation
+## 📌 Citation and Request
-If you use this work, kindly cite us.
+If you use this work useful, kindly cite us.
 Thanks.

+We did not provide the raw images and lab testing in this repository due to privacy reasons but final models are given.
+Raw data and image is available upon request.
 ---

 ## 🛠️ Authors